What do people write about?

 Past of the Street:

-The earthquake of 1859 in Shamakhi played a pivotal role changing the centre of Gurbernia (an administrative unit at the time of Imperial Russian Rule).
+The earthquake of 1859 in Shamakhi played a pivotal role changing the centre of Gurbernia (an administrative unit at the time of Imperial Russian Rule in Transcaucasia).
 Therefore all the central administrative offices moved to Baku in 1860.

 The spatial structure of the Islam Safarli Street was formed at the same time of period when the city took a start in expansion outside the 12th-century Fortress Walls.
 A port city on the coast of the Caspian, planning and expansion always was considered with a mindset of defensive fortification and decided by military engineers.

-As a new centre of Gurbernia, with the involvement of civilian engineers to plan city within Citadel Walls but also design expansion.
+As a new centre of Gurbernia, civilian engineers got the chance to plan city within Citadel Walls but also design expansion.
 First steps were taken to plan and govern the constructions of expansion in the area known as the Forstadt.
 Forstadt was a nominal term given to new emerging neighbourhood outside the fortress walls.

 One of the first civilian engineers, Gasimbek Hajibababekov, Shamakhi’s former chief architect, had been tasked to carry out city’s expansion.
 He designed two Story Metropol Hotel (now Literature Museum) in the 1860s, 200 metres to the north another hotel building (aka Vatan Cinema) shaped the spatial structure of a street for the development.
 That street intially named Fonarnaya street (Lantern from Russian).